MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-spotlight.md

 ---
 title: Windows spotlight on the lock screen (Windows 10)
-description: Windows spotlight is an option for the lock screen background that displays different background images and occasionally offers suggestions on the lock screen. ms.assetid: 1AEA51FA-A647-4665-AD78-2F3FB27AD46A
+description: Windows spotlight is an option for the lock screen background that displays different background images on the lock screen. ms.assetid: 1AEA51FA-A647-4665-AD78-2F3FB27AD46A
 keywords: ["lockscreen"]
 ms.prod: W10